medusozoa/Django_NLP/README.md

 A basic Django application that integrates a pretrained AllenNLP model.
-The application interactively produces answers to questions based on a given textinput.
+The application interactively produces answers to questions based on a given text-input.